Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

+Our main purpose now is to prove the last main result, Theorem \ref{T:E}. where we describe generators for the homotopy groups of spaces of links that we have calculated.
+In it, we also relate the image of graphing from spheres and configuration spaces to the previously known first nontrivial homotopy groups of spaces of long knots.

 In Section \ref{S:ConfSpaceInt}, we briefly review configuration space integrals, which produce cohomology classes in spaces of links from a certain cochain complex of graphs (a.k.a.~diagrams).
 We specify a handful of graph cocycles in Section \ref{S:Cocycles}.
 In Section \ref{S:DualHomologyClasses}, we describe how to produce dual homology classes by resolving singular links.
-The proof of Theorem \ref{T:Knots} (a.k.a.~Theorem \ref{T:F}), given in Section \ref{S:KnotsThm}, involves identifying certain such homology classes with the homotopy classes in the Theorem statement, or more precisely their images under the Hurewicz map.
+The proof of Theorem \ref{T:Knots} (a.k.a.~Theorem \ref{T:E}), given in Section \ref{S:KnotsThm}, involves identifying certain such homology classes with the homotopy classes in the Theorem statement, or more precisely their images under the Hurewicz map.
+It also relies on known results for long knots of various dimensions and the compatibility of graphing and joining components.
 We discuss possible future directions in Section \ref{S:Questions}.